spoudyal1989/datavizsample/blogpost2.md

 However, I did not distribute my expressions of gratitude equally across recipients or even within emails.
 I was more thankful to my superiors (mostly because I was responding to feedback rather than providing information, as would be the case with peers).
 And I tended to open or end an email with an expression of gratitude, rather than use an expression in the body of the email.

+The findings are presented in the visualization below.

+### All the Thank-Yous in All My Emails

 {% include plot2.html %}

+### Room for Improvement